 Separate billing rates must be developed for distinctive types of goods/services when the sales volume is significant and the cost of providing the good/service is substantially different from other goods/services.
 This assures that one group of users is not overcharged to offset lower prices of others.

 Billing rates should not discriminate between Federal and Non-Federal users including internal University activities.
 The schedule of rates will apply to all users of the center on the basis of actual utilization and cannot discriminate against any one segment of the population.
 Volume discounts and other special pricing mechanisms must be equally available to all potential users.
 The University is subject to periodic audit by the Federal government to assure that grants and contracts receive the lowest price offered by the center.
 If discounts are considered discriminatory to the Federal government, the center must receive a subsidy to cover that activity.
+Free usage is considered a discount.

 - Lump sum subsidies (transfers in) - When rates are calculated, estimated expenses should be decreased by the amount of the potential subsidy prior to dividing by the expected units.